Skill Demand Index

 Common skill gaps:

 Software Engineering positions drive 100% of demand.
-Skills commonly paired with Machine Learning Engineering include Seattle Location and Analytics.
+Skills commonly paired with Machine learning engineering include Bachelor's Degree and Early-stage startup experience.

 Depth Level Distribution